Sabitra Bhandari: International career

 Bhandari represents Nepal at the international level.
-She participates and scores one goal against Bhutan at the 2014 SAFF Women's Championship.
-She represented the country during the 2016 South Asian Games, she scored two goals against Sri Lanka.
+She participated in and even scored a goal against Bhutan at the 2014 SAFF Women's Championship.
+She represented the country during the 2016 South Asian Games where she scored two goals against Sri Lanka.
 She scored the only goal in a friendly victory against Malaysia on 17 December 2016.

 Bhandari then played in Nepal's first match of the 2016 SAFF Women's Championship against Bhutan.
 She scored six goals as Nepal won 8–0 to open the tournament and scored 5 goals against Maldives in the 2nd group match.